-Why is your application being rejected?
+Why has my application been rejected?

-How far did you get?
+How far off was I from progressing with my application?
 We tell you if you are longlisted, shortlisted or get close.
 If you are on the shortlist, long list or close, it’s likely a matter of time and patience before you make the break through.

 Is there anything I can learn from my most recent application to improve my next one?
 We are working on providing more personalised feedback to give candidates a clearer idea of which areas they fell short on, but in our experience most issues can be self diagnosed.
 If you have not received an "unsuitable application" warning (you will know if you have!), you know you are roughly on the right track.

 The most common shortfall we see is applicants failing to cast themselves in the best possible light - writing too much, failing to give quantitative evidence of their achievements or failing to follow the instructions for the application.
 The other common shortfall is failing to critically self-screen - for example, if the role is specifically looking for someone with previous PLC board member experience, you are wasting your time and the board's if you have not got it (we actively discourage boards looking for previous PLC experience if it's a proxy for "someone who can do the role".
 So if they are seeking it, it's because they need someone with the actual experience, not a proxy for it).

 If you are not guilty of either those mistakes (ask a good friend who knows you are not perfect to review your applications to double check), the chances are you just not standing out enough.
 While you probably meet the criteria requested and would make a good board member, there are stronger candidates out there.
 If that's the case, either you need to build up further experience that helps you stand out more or simply accept that you will have to persevere.
 It's unlikely that you have got this far without being a resilient character.
 While the average number of applications made by successful candidates on Nurole is 2-3, there have been cases of candidates at the extreme end who have made more than thirty applications before they got their first role.